Finite field models of Raleigh-Akiyama polynomials for Hecke groups: Introduction

-In the present article, we study the $\mathcal{A}_n[p](x)$ with numerical experiments.
-We are interested in them because they appear to exhibit a lot of structure.
-This allows the hope of writing them down from scratch without making reference to the $A_n(x)$.
-At present we can do this for small primes $p$ up to a multiplicative constant, but only in the form of a conjecture.
-For a given value of $n$, our experiments indicate that it would be most useful to have in hand $\mathcal{A}_n[p](x)$ for all primes $p$ less than or equal to the smallest prime greater than $n$.
+To recover the $A_n(m)$ from the $\mathcal{A}_n[p](x)$, our experiments suggest that it would be most useful to have in hand $\mathcal{A}_n[p](x)$ for all primes $p$ less than or equal to the smallest prime greater than $n$.
 But the feasibility of computing with $p$ declines with the size of $\mathbb{A}(n,p)$, which becomes large for $n$ in certain residue classes modulo $p$.
-Consequently our conjectures mainly speak of small primes.
-They are summaries of observations made in experiments carried as far as was feasible, not expressions of opinion.
+Consequently, our conjectures only address primes less than or equal to seven.
+If our conjectures are valid and the behavior of the $\mathbb{A}(n,p)$ is similar for all larger primes as well, then the Fourier coefficients $A_n(m)$ of the $J_m = 1/X_m + \sum_{n = 0}^{\infty} A_n(m) X_m^n$ behave in a uniform way that is independent of the Hecke group $G(\lambda_m)$ and depends only on congruences satisfied by the indices $n$.

+Our identification of their roots for $p$ less than or equal to seven only specifies the $\mathcal{A}_n[p](x)$ themselves up to a multiplicative constant, and we have not been able to understand how these constants vary with $n$, even for fixed small values of $p$.
+On the other hand, the original polynomials $A_n(x)$ behaved much better in this regard in our experiments.
+We were able to write them as the product of a product of monic polynomials and an explicitly known rational number.
+(See conjectures 1 and 2 below.)
+This seems to lessen the urgency of solving the problem of understanding more fully the multiplicative constants associated with the $\mathcal{A}_n[p](x)$.